|

 - Cycle

-from when its fully closed, to fully open, and then back again to fully
+door goes from when its fully closed, to fully open, and then back again

-closed.
-Torsion spring doors are rated by how many cycles theyre supposed
+to fully closed.
+Torsion spring doors are rated by how many cycles theyre

 - Dead load